 Challenge Group 2

 Schools where 30-59 percent of the students are eligible for free and reduced priced meals.

 Goal: All schools achieve 50 percent or higher student participation rate.
 Note: schools are encouraged to strive for an alternative school breakfast after the bell model.

 Schools where 29 percent or less of the students are eligible for free and reduced priced meals.

 Goal: All schools achieve 25 percent or higher participation rate.
 Note: schools encouraged to strive for an active school breakfast program.

 Challenge partners will offer grants to schools to help them increase their School Breakfast Program participation and meet the Challenge.
 The ESE funded Child Nutrition Outreach Program (CNOP) will also offer schools technical assistance to help improve their breakfast participation.
-Visit FAQs to learn more!

 Schools have the unique opportunity to offer hungry students breakfast at school to help get their day off to a healthy start.
 By providing more students with the opportunity to eat breakfast at school, research confirms that students: